-While judo and karate are the most popular martial arts to practise outside of Japan, sumo is probably the martial art from Japan that appeals most to the imagination.
+While judo and karate are the most popular martial arts to practice outside of Japan, sumo is probably the martial art from Japan that appeals most to the imagination.
 It is indeed quite the spectacle to watch, and many tourists who come to Japan want to incorporate sumo in their itinerary for exactly this reason.

 History of Sumo

 Sumo in ancient times was a sacred event to foretell an abundant harvest and to predict the will of the gods.
-The oldest bout of sumo recorded in history was 642 A.D., and it was adopted as a ritual in the Court in the 9th century.
-After the 12th century, when warriors began holding real power in politics, sumo became a practical martial art to be used in the battlefield.
+The oldest bout of sumo recorded in history was 642 A.D., and it was adopted as a Shinto ritual in the Court in the 9th century.
+After the 12th century, when warriors began holding real power in politics, sumo became a practical martial art to be used on the battlefield.
 In the Edo period (1603-1868) sumo bouts began to be performed as part of shows at festivities at shrines.
 It was not until the early 20th century when sumo was officially accepted by the government as a martial art with tournaments.

 Today, there are almost 45 sumo stables in Tokyo and sumo wrestlers live there and work out every morning.
 The total number of sumo wrestlers is around 750 at the moment.

-Sumo grand tournaments are held 6 times a year, 3 times in Tokyo, and once in Osaka, Nagoya and Fukuoka.
+Sumo grand tournaments are held 6 times a year, 3 times in Tokyo, and once in Osaka, Nagoya, and Fukuoka.
 As sumo has enjoyed a recent uptick in popularity again since there have finally been Japanese wrestlers who attained the highest rank after years of only foreign wrestlers reaching this rank.
 It is not easy to get tickets for tournaments these days, especially if you want to get good seats and attend matches on one of the final days of the tournament which tend to be the most exciting to watch.
 There are two ways to get a ticket, you can either buy them in advance (in shops or online), or you can take a little risk and stand in line on the morning you want to get in for the tickets that are sold last-minute.
 If you want to be sure of being able to attend, we can help you buy your tickets as well.

 If you want to watch a sumo practice from up close, attending a morning training session is one of the best ways to do so.
 It is not possible to just walk in and ask them if you can watch, so you need to be with a guide who reserves your spot for you.
 There are a few strict rules for visitors which the guide will explain to you before you enter the sumo stable to ensure a smooth experience.
 We can organize this for you if you are interested, but please note that this tour is subject to availability and only available in Tokyo.